TokugawaHeavyIndustries/DomePi/README.md

 ## About

+This software aims to simplify the usage of the Domesday Duplicator capture application.
+[Before reading any further, head on over to the Domesday86 website to read more about the project.](https://www.domesday86.com/?page_id=978).

+As the DdD is high-bandwidth and requires USB3.0, this image is only supported on Raspberry Pi 4 boards.

-This image contains the following:
+This image contains the following software:
 * Xvfb - X11 in a virtual framebuffer
 * x11vnc - VNC server that scrapes the above X11 server
 * noNVC - HTML5 canvas vnc viewer
 * Fluxbox - Small window manager
 * Supervisor - Process controller
 * usbreset - Resets the usb bus on init
-* DomesdayDuplicator - GUI front-end for the Domesday Duplicator project
+* DomesdayDuplicator - GUI front-end for the Domesday Duplicator project [repo](https://github.com/simoninns/DomesdayDuplicator)

 ## Installation